Swimmer's Ear (Otitis Externa)

 - Talk with your doctor before putting anything in your ear.

 - Avoid getting water in the ear until after the problem clears up.

-- Use a hair dryer to carefully dry the ear after you shower.
+- Use a hair dryer set on low to carefully dry the ear after you shower.

 - Take an over-the-counter pain medicine like acetaminophen (such as Tylenol), ibuprofen (such as Advil or Motrin), or naproxen (such as Aleve).
 Read and follow all instructions on the label.
 Do not give aspirin to anyone younger than 20.
 It has been linked to Reye syndrome, a serious illness.